AnushaChaluvadi/anusha-Documents/Sprint Preparation.md

+# Sprint preparation

-## Split the video into small parts and upload it to Vimeo:
+### Split the video into small parts and upload it to Vimeo:
 The first step for sprint preparation is to split the video into small parts :
 1. We need to watch the video, while watching the video topics changed for a few slides we need to take the time stamp after one topic completed
 2. We can identify the topics with heading, main titles